ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 Content is a serialization of the behavior to update

 **Parameters**

+*entity*: Updated stream behavior

-`behaviorId` -- identifier of the stream behavior to update `entity` -- updated stream behavior
+*behaviorId*: Identifier of the stream behavior to update

 **Security**
 Allowed by Administrator account